My Favorite Vegan Sprinkles (updated in Fall 2023)

 When I first wrote this list, there were only two CK Products (Celebakes) Sprinkles that were vegan.
 Now, as of October 2023, they have more vegan sprinkles.
 It’s nice that the company website lists the ingredients for all their sprinkles, but there are still some questionable ingredients in even the varieties that aren’t obviously not vegan.

-I cotacted the company in October 2023, and they verified that the sugar they use is not processed through bone char and the artificial flavoring is vanillin, which is vegan.
+I contacted the company in October 2023, and they verified that the sugar they use is not processed through bone char and the artificial flavoring is vanillin, which is vegan.
 Below are links to a few that are vegan.

 Zunhai Foods